 Doug is a proud Rutgers University Alum.
 His greatest joy in life is spending time with his daughter.
 He loves sports and is passionate about soccer, whether it is playing the game or following his favorite club, Manchester United.
 If you talk to him long enough, he’s likely to quote a line from a movie, everything from Caddyshack to The Godfather.

-Tim enjoys golf, distance running, painting and spending time with his wife Ani and his two daughters Sevana and Siena.
-He is a New York Red Bulls season ticket holder since 2013, is a fan of Chelsea FC, the New York Jets and the New York Yankees.
+Tim enjoys golf, distance running, and spending time with his wife Ani and daughters Sevana and Siena.
+Tim is a fan of the New York Yankees, New York Jets, New Jersey Devils, New York Red Bulls, and Chelsea FC.

-For the past five years, Steph has served as the Legislative Director to State Senator Joseph F. Vitale, where she coordinated all legislative activity, policy research and stakeholder engagement for the Senator, including setting agendas for the Senate Health, Human Services, and Senior Citizens Committee hearings.
-Senator Vitale is recognized as the leading health care expert in the Legislature and Steph has been his primary aide covering this area.
-Her work has covered all aspects of health care policy as well the expansion of New Jersey’s medical marijuana program.
+From 2015-2021, Steph served as the Legislative Director to State Senator Joseph F. Vitale, where she coordinated all legislative activity, policy research and stakeholder engagement for the Senator, including setting agendas for the Senate Health, Human Services, and Senior Citizens Committee hearings.
+Senator Vitale is recognized as the leading healthcare expert in the Legislature and Steph has been his primary aide covering this area.
+Her work has covered all aspects of healthcare policy as well as the expansion of New Jersey’s medical marijuana program.

 Steph is most proud of her work to allow victims of sexual assault and abuse more time to file a civil suit against their abuser or the responsible organization, finalizing a career-long fight for Senator Vitale.
 Steph received the NJ Coalition Against Sexual Assault’s 2019 Champions Award for her work on this legislation.

-Steph grew up in Point Pleasant Borough and currently resides in Red Bank with her husband Matt and their two children, Sophie and Sam, where she sits on the Red Bank Regional Board of Education.
+Steph grew up in Point Pleasant Borough and currently resides in Long Branch with her husband Matt and their two children, Sophie and Sam.
 She holds a B.A. from the University of Maryland, College Park in Government and Politics, and an M.Sc. from the London School of Economics and Political Science in Comparative Politics.

-Yasmin Brissac Joined River Crossing Strategy Group in 2020 after working with Kevin P. McCabe in several capacities.
-While working for the Middlesex County Democratic Organization, Yasmin served as a key figure coordinating events such as fundraisers and political events.
+Prior to joining the firm in 2020, Yasmin started her political career working at Middlesex County Democratic Organization, where she served as a key figure coordinating fundraisers and political events.
 She brings considerable experience working with local and statewide entities.

-Yasmin enjoys watching movies, exercising, spending time with her family, friends and her dog Ricky.
+Yasmin enjoys practicing yoga, watching documentaries and spending time with her partner Joe and their dog Jordan.

 Patrick Coveny joined River Crossing in 2022 as an administrative scheduler for the firm.
 Previously, Patrick was a Campaign Coordinator at the Middlesex County Democratic Organization, where he worked on a number of local and county political campaigns, including managing the 2021 Monroe Township mayoral race.